CriticalCat9813/Dimensionality-Reduction/README.md

 Code based on: [JunwenBai/C-GMVAE](https://github.com/JunwenBai/C-GMVAE)
-Original Authors: Junwen Bai, Shufeng Kong, Carla Gomes The code in `AI_Paper3/` is adapted for multi-label experiments on MIRFLICKR and NUS-WIDE datasets.
+Original Authors: Junwen Bai, Shufeng Kong, Carla Gomes The code in `AI_Paper3/` is adapted for multi-label experiments on MIRFLICKR.
 ---

 ## 🛠️ Technologies Used